 Salaam, Namaste, Ola and Hello!

-I have done a lot of project recently for customers where they are starting there cloud journey, and rather than going ‘all or nothing’, they are taking a hybrid approach and using on-premises services along side cloud services.
+I have done a lot of projects in the last 12 months for customers where they are starting there cloud journey, and rather than going ‘all or nothing’, they are taking a hybrid approach and using on-premises services along side cloud services.

 In this blog I am going to go discuss Azure Hybrid options available from a SaaS (Software as a Service) perspective and how best to configure them.
 The three main areas I touch on will be: